10-2. Exercises

 3. ADDITIONAL EXERCISES

 Ex 26.
-Changing the units of measurement on two variables xx and yy should not change the linear correlation coefficient.
+Changing the units of measurement on two variables and should not change the linear correlation coefficient.
 Moreover, most change of units amount to simply multiplying one unit by the other (for example, 1 foot = 12 inches).
-Multiply each xx value in the table in Exercise 1 by two and compute the linear correlation coefficient for the new data set.
-Compare the new value of rr to the one for the original data.
+Multiply each value in the table in Exercise 1 by two and compute the linear correlation coefficient for the new data set.
+Compare the new value of to the one for the original data.

 Compute the linear correlation coefficient of the new set of data and compare it to what you got in Exercise 1.

 Ex 29.
-In the context of the previous problem, look at the formula for rr and see if you can tell why what you observed there must be true for every data set.
+In the context of the previous problem, look at the formula for and see if you can tell why what you observed there must be true for every data set.

 4. LARGE DATA SET EXERCISES

 Ex 30.
 Large Data Set 1 lists the SAT scores and GPAs of 1,000 students.
-Compute the linear correlation coefficient rr .
+Compute the linear correlation coefficient .
 Compare its value to your comments on the appearance and strength of any linear trend in the scatter diagram that you constructed in the first large data set problem for Section 10.1 "Linear Relationships Between Variables".

 Ex 31.
 Large Data Set 12 lists the golf scores on one round of golf for 75 golfers first using their own original clubs, then using clubs of a new, experimental design (after two months of familiarization with the new clubs).
-Compute the linear correlation coefficient rr .
+Compute the linear correlation coefficient .
 Compare its value to your comments on the appearance and strength of any linear trend in the scatter diagram that you constructed in the second large data set problem for Section 10.1 "Linear Relationships Between Variables".

 Ex 32.
 Large Data Set 13 records the number of bidders and sales price of a particular type of antique grandfather clock at 60 auctions.
-Compute the linear correlation coefficient rr .
+Compute the linear correlation coefficient .
 Compare its value to your comments on the appearance and strength of any linear trend in the scatter diagram that you constructed in the third large data set problem for Section 10.1 "Linear Relationships Between Variables".

 Last updated